PostHog/posthog.com/contents/blog/posthog-alternatives.md

 - "As a senior product designer... for the first time, I feel comfortable exploring data.

-### What people dislike about Amplitude
+### What people dislike

-High prices and limited free features are frequent complaints:
+High prices are a frequent complaint:

 - "The high price tag poses a challenge for small businesses, early-stage, and even medium-sized startups.